stdio-hs/stdio-hs/README.md

 <br/>

  - Hi there!
 My name is HYUNSUNG LEE. 👋 <br/>
- - My dream is to be a developer. 🌱 <br/>
+ - My dream is to be a Data Scientist. 🌱 <br/>
  - [ 一 切 唯 心 造 ] _ Everything is made up solely by the mind 💬<br/><br/><br/><br/>